 The Mayo Clinic Building, a five-story outpatient clinic in Scottsdale, serves as the heart of the campus, offering state-of-the-art clinical and educational facilities.
 The building includes approximately 240 exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy and an endoscopy suite.

 For trainees, the Scottsdale campus features a large auditorium for patient, staff and student education programs; multiple classrooms and lecture halls; an extensive library; and a computer lab.

 In Scottsdale, basic and translational research takes place in the Collaborative Research Building and Samuel C. Johnson Research Building, where scientists, trainees and students explore molecular genetics, molecular immunology, molecular and cell biology, molecular chemistry, and surgical research.

 The highly advanced Mayo Clinic Hospital in northeast Phoenix opened in 1998 and is the first hospital entirely designed and built by Mayo Clinic.
 It has been recognized several times by Phoenix magazine as the "Best Hospital in Phoenix."
 The Phoenix campus also houses the Mayo Clinic Education Center.

-Every year, more than 90,000 patients are diagnosed and treated at Mayo Clinic in Arizona.
+Every year, Mayo Clinic serves more than 100,000 patients in Arizona.